Below are some frequently asked questions about the capability to pin files, folders, and applications for acceleration with Intel® Optane™ memory.

 The 16-GB modules were designed to increase the responsiveness of the blocks of data accessed most often.
 Modules with a capacity of at least 32 GB contain enhanced capabilities to also cache larger datasets such as files and applications.

-No, pinning is only available when the drive, or media, being accelerated contains the Windows® 10 operating system.
+Pinning is only available for the drive or partition that contains the Windows® 10 OS being accelerated.

 Why does the Module Usage graph and table in the Pinning section of the Intel® Optane™ memory and Intel® Optane™ Memory and Storage Management applications only show a portion of the overall capacity of my module?